BrainInBlack/TwitchStreaker/README.md

 Button | Functionality
 -------|--------------
-Add Sub | Adds a Sub, Streaks will increment if conditions are met.
++ Sub | Adds a Sub, Streaks will increment if conditions are met.
-Subtract Sub | Removes a Sub, until 0 (zero) is reached.
+- Sub | Removes a Sub, until 0 (zero) is reached.
-Add Streak | Adds a Streak.
++ Streak | Adds a Streak.
-Subtract Streak | Removes a Streak, until 0 (zero) is reached.
+- Streak | Removes a Streak, until 0 (zero) is reached.
++ Goal | Increments the Goal by one.
+- Goal | Decrements the Goal by one, until 1 (one) is reached.
 Refresh Overlay | Refreshes the Overlay without loosing the current values.
 Reset Tracker | Resets everything to their initial values.